daveLambrusco/interviews_and_learning/Docker.md

 1. **Rebuild the Docker image**:

     ```bash
-   > docker build -t my-app . #-t is optional: it's used to tag the resulting image as my-app
+   > docker build -t my-app .
     ```

    This re-runs the Dockerfile and creates a new image with your updated code.
+   `-t` is an optional parameter: it's used to [tag](#naming-and-tagging) the resulting image as my-app

 2. **(Optional) Stop and remove the old container**: